 Numerous roadside diners and cafés make eating while on the road plenty affordable, and a great way to get in touch with local color.
-And in later articles, I’ll give you plenty of ideas for easy snacks and meals you can pack along to keep your food costs even lower.
 As for lodging, there’s always roadside motels, and for those who don’t mind spending a little time setting up a tent, the time honored tradition of car camping.
 Speaking of which, road trips are a great way to pack light and keep things simple.
 You won’t need much entertainment on the road, so leave your Gameboys and fancy clothes at home.
 Instead, enjoy the changing landscape.
 It’s breathtaking to go in one day from flat desert scrub to stunning canyon country.

 3)Discover our pioneer history.